 This policy is not intended to cover non-affiliated visitors whose presence on campus is only incidental.

 Medical: Exemptions to mandatory vaccination may be granted based on certain medical contraindications, including history or documented test indications of severe allergy to the vaccine or its components and history of Guillain-Barré syndrome.
-Individuals seeking a medical exemption must submit an exemption request form and documentation of medical contraindications (see Appendix 1) by deadline.
+Individuals seeking a medical exemption must submit an exemption request form and documentation of medical contraindications (see Appendix 1) at least 2 weeks prior to the stated deadline.
 Unless otherwise determined by the University, medical exemptions are valid only for the flu season in which they are granted.
 If individuals who have received a medical exemption subsequently choose to receive the vaccination, they must provide acceptable medical certification before receiving vaccination from the University.

 Religious: Exemptions to mandatory vaccination may be granted based on sincerely held religious beliefs, practices or observances.
-Individuals seeking a religious exemption must submit an exemption request form and any requested documentation (see Appendix 2) by deadline.
+Individuals seeking a religious exemption must submit an exemption request form and any requested documentation (see Appendix 2) at least 2 weeks prior to the stated deadline.
 Unless otherwise determined by the University, religious exemptions are valid only for the flu season in which they are granted.

 Infection control procedures: For the safety of patients and others during influenza season, individuals who are granted an exemption may be required to wear a surgical or isolation mask on campus and may be denied access to certain areas.

-Denial of exemption: In certain circumstances, it may be necessary to deny a requested exemption where performance of the individual’s duties without vaccination would pose a risk to others, an undue hardship or require substantial alterations to essential job or program requirements.
+Denial of exemption: In certain circumstances, it may be necessary to deny a requested exemption where performance of the individual’s duties without vaccination would pose an undue hardship or require substantial alterations to essential job or program requirements.

-If an influenza vaccination or exemption has not been obtained by the end of the 45-day period, or by the deadline, individuals may be subject to further remedial and disciplinary action, including but not limited to denial of access to University facilities, referral to the appropriate Associate Dean and/or Committee on Academic and Professional Evaluation of Students, suspension or dismissal from applicable programs, and/or termination of employment or service contract.
+If an influenza vaccination or exemption has not been obtained by the end of the 30-day period, or by the deadline, individuals may be subject to further remedial and disciplinary action, including but not limited to denial of access to University facilities, suspension or dismissal from applicable programs, and/or termination of employment or service contract.